ART OF INDIGENOUS STORYTELLING , MUSIC, THEATRE, DANCE

 "There is a commonly held belief that thousand of years ago as the world

-today counts time, Mongolian nomads cross a land bridge to enter the
+today counts time, Mongolian nomads crossed a land bridge to enter the

 western hemisphere, and became the people known as the American Indians.